-The rise of personalisation and Boss’ #bespoke hashtag
+The rise of personalization and Boss’ #bespoke hashtag

-Brands have recognised that consumers love customising their accessories.
-As Jodie Fox, co-founder of custom women’s shoe company Shoes of Prey, points out: “Customisation is a really important thing now, really having that ownership and connection to what consumers want.”
+Brands have recognized that consumers love customizing their accessories.
+As Jodie Fox, co-founder of custom women’s shoe company Shoes of Prey, points out: “Customization is a really important thing now, really having that ownership and connection to what consumers want.”